 David Moulton (Secretary) has served for nearly twenty years as Organist, Pianist, Cantor, Choir Director, and Director of Music in religious communities throughout Central Massachusetts.
 Though mostly self-taught at the organ and piano, his education and training have included private study with vocal instructors in Massachusetts and New York, as well as coursework at Ithaca College School of Music, and Framingham State University, where he was later appointed as Visiting Lecturer to direct the university’s choral program in 2001 and 2002.
 David has been an active voting member of the Worcester Chapter of the American Guild of Organists since 2005; he served two consecutive terms as Secretary from 2008 to 2012, and during this time, he also fulfilled the Chapter’s need for a Newsletter Editor.
 Today, in addition to his full-time work as a piano tuner and technician, David holds concurrent appointments as Minister of Music (Organist & Choir Director) at the First Baptist Church of Gardner, and as Assistant Cathedral Organist at the Cathedral of Saint Paul in Worcester.

 Juan Mesa (Treasurer) began his early musical training in his native city of Puerto Montt in Chile, and completed a diploma in piano performance from Universidad Austral’s Conservatory as a student of the renowned Ximena Cabello.
-He emigrated to the US in 2001, obtaining a Bachelor of Music degree in organ performance and composition from Western Connecticut State University and Master of Music degree in organ performance and early music at Indiana University.
-Juan has performed solo recitals across the US, Canada, Chile, and Argentina, and has collaborated with the Indiana-based Exordium Baroque Ensemble, the Crescendo Period Orchestra in western Connecticut, the Choirs of Trinity Episcopal Church in Indianapolis, MYRIAM ensemble of Boston, and the University of Notre Dame’s Children’s Choir, among others.
-Juan was a first-place winner of the New England RCYO competition in 2003, and was most recently a semi-finalist in the 2018 American Guild of Organists National Competition in Organ Improvisation.
+He emigrated to the US in 2001, obtaining a B.Mus. degree in organ performance and composition from Western Connecticut State University and M.M. degree in organ performance and early music at Indiana University.
+Juan has performed solo recitals across the US, Canada, Chile, and Argentina, and was a first-place winner of the New England RCYO competition in 2003, and was most recently a semi-finalist in the 2018 American Guild of Organists National Competition in Organ Improvisation.
 He is currently a Ph.D. candidate in the Music Theory department at Indiana University, and for 6 years he led the multi-generational music program at St. Mary’s church in Holliston, MA.
 He is currently Director of Music at Roslindale Congregational Church in Boston, organist for The College Church SDA in Lancaster, MA, and Director of Music and Organist at St Leonard’s Church in Boston’s North End.

-Robert Potterton III (Member-at-Large/Webmaster) has been a professional church musician for nearly twenty years, most recently as Organist & Choirmaster at historic Christ Church (Episcopal) in Fitchburg since 2015.
-A Connecticut native, he was brought up in the Lutheran Church-Missouri Synod, holding positions at several parishes there and in New York through high school and college.
+Robert Potterton III (Member-at-Large/Webmaster) has been a professional church musician and composer in New England for nearly twenty years, most notably as Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham from 2008-2015 and Organist-Choirmaster at historic Christ Church (Episcopal) in Fitchburg since 2015.
 He completed a Bachelor of Music degree in Composition & Organ Performance at Houghton College (NY), where he studied with Judy Congdon, and Master of Sacred Music & Master of Sacred Theology degrees at Boston University, where he studied with Peter Sykes.
-From 2008-2015, he was Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham, during which time he also served as one of the youngest chapter deans in the history of the AGO.
-Robert resides in Spencer with his wife Carissa, a computer programmer and professional photographer, and their children: Adam and Kimberly.
+Since 2019, he has been an Associate at G. Paul Music in Worcester, New England’s representative for Allen Organ Company.
+Robert resides in Spencer with his wife Carissa, an IT developer and professional photographer, and their children, Adam and Kimberly.

 Kiel Krommer (Member-at-Large/Scholarship Coordinator) became music director at First Church of Monson, MA in September of 2018.
 He graduated in 2010 with a Bachelor of Fine Arts degree from Anna Maria College in Paxton, MA.
 He previously was church organist and music director for three churches throughout Southern Worcester County.
 Kiel started studying piano at seven and organ at thirteen.
 While at Anna Maria, he studied organ with Ian Watson.
 After college, he was an organ student of William Ness.
 In 2019, he assumed responsibility for overseeing the Will Sherwood Scholarship program.